FarmBot-Docs/farmbot-developers/v7/Documentation/farmbot-os/farmbot-os-development.md

   * `host` - For development.
   * `rpi3` - Run on Farmbot's intended hardware.

-__Note:__
-You will need to configure your Farmbot API, Frontend, and MQTT services for the below commands to work.
-You _can_ however use the default `my.farm.bot` servers. see `config/host/auth_secret_template.exs` for more information.
+{% include callout.html type="info" title="Note" content="You will need to configure your Farmbot API, Frontend, and MQTT services for the below commands to work.
+You _can_ however use the default `my.farm.bot` servers. see `config/host/auth_secret_template.exs` for more information." %}

 # Running unit tests
 Tests should be ran while developing features.
 You should have a *local* Farmbot stack up and running and configured for this to work. `config/host/auth_secret_template.exs` will have more full instructions.